asvae/vue-book/README.md

 Also remember: Stars fuel package development!

+## Hooks
+In component you can use [`beforeRouteUpdate`](https://router.vuejs.org/guide/advanced/navigation-guards.html#in-component-guards).
+Common case is to reset some global service.

 ## Helper components [WIP]

 Vue book provides a bunch of helper components to simplify demo-building.